Traumatic Brain Injury

 Diffuse axonal injury is the shearing (tearing) of the brain's long connecting nerve fibers (axons) that happens when the brain is injured as it shifts and rotates inside the bony skull.
 DAI usually causes coma and injury to many different parts of the brain.
 The changes in the brain are often microscopic and may not be evident on computed tomography (CT scan) or magnetic resonance imaging (MRI) scans.

 What is primary and secondary brain injury?

-Secondary brain injury refers to the changes that evolve over a period of time (from hours to days) after the primary brain injury.
-It includes an entire cascade of cellular, chemical, tissue, or blood vessel changes in the brain that contribute to further destruction of brain tissue.
+Secondary brain injury refers to the changes that evolve over a period of hours to days after the primary brain injury.
+It includes an entire series of steps or stages of cellular, chemical, tissue, or blood vessel changes in the brain that contribute to further destruction of brain tissue.